InvincibleRMC/TCA9555/README.md

 ***

+## Note

+This a fork of https://github.com/leloup314/TCA9555.
+It has been altered to work on Python3.10.

+***

 ## Introduction

 **TCA9555** is a Python module for interfacing the Texas Instruments [TCA9555](https://www.ti.com/lit/ds/symlink/tca9555.pdf) 16-bit I2C-based GPIO expander using a Raspberry Pi.